raphaelbadawi/filliere-tt/README.md

 First set a nginx reverse proxy to proxy HTTPS to HTTP 3000 and HTTPS 1337 to HTTP 1337.

-Then you can run `docker-compose -f docker-compose.yml -f docker-compose.prod.yml up`
+Then you can run `docker compose -f docker-compose.yml -f docker-compose.prod.yml up`

-If you need to restore the configuration:
+If this is the first deployment, restore the configuration:
 ```bash
 docker ps # spot your running strapi container name
 docker exec -it <container_name> /bin/sh